-We had cash, cash equivalents and restricted cash of \$1.6 billion and marketable securities of \$3.6 billion as of March 31, 2022.
+We had cash, cash equivalents and restricted cash of \$632.8 million and marketable securities of \$3.6 billion as of September 30, 2022.
 Cash, cash equivalents and restricted cash consist of bank deposits, money market funds, reverse repurchase agreements and commercial paper.
 Marketable securities consist primarily of U.S. treasury securities, non-U.S. government securities and high credit quality corporate debt securities.
 The cash and cash equivalents and marketable securities are held for working capital purposes.
 Such interest-earning instruments carry a degree of interest rate risk.
 To date, fluctuations in interest income have not been significant.
 The primary objective of our investment activities is to preserve principal while maximizing income without significantly increasing risk.
 We do not enter into investments for trading or speculative purposes and have not used any derivative financial instruments to manage our interest rate risk exposure.
-Due to the short-term nature of our investments, we have not been exposed to, nor do we anticipate being exposed to, material risks due to changes in interest rates.
-A hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our condensed consolidated financial statements.
+In March 2021, we issued \$1.0 billion aggregate principal amount of our 2029 Notes and 2031 Notes carrying fixed interest rates of 3.625% and 3.875%, respectively.
+Due to the short-term nature of our investments and fixed rate nature of our debt, we have not been exposed to, nor do we anticipate being exposed to, material risks due to changes in interest rates.
+A hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.